LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 ### Leadership Philosophies
 This topic comes first, because the following articles offer great frameworks/definitions for leadership.

-- [A Model for Leadership](http://randsinrepose.com/archives/leadership-comes-from-everywhere/) - A political article, but it provides one the most complete leadership frameworks we’ve seen.
-Values are the linchpin in the model, but important things precede and flow from values:
-  - Experience: the total knowledge extracted from yr life i.e. understanding, wisdom, etc.
-  - Judgement: ability to make considered decisions or come to sensible conclusions.
-  - Values: your principles or standards of behavior.
-What you believe is important in life.
-  - Vision: ability to articulate an ambitious and seemingly unattainable goal.
-  - Strategy: ability to explain the steps necessary to achieve that vision.
-  - Tactics: decompose a strategy into a series of logical actions that will achieve each step

 - [Average Manager vs. Great Manager, Explained in 10 Sketches](https://medium.com/the-year-of-the-looking-glass/average-manager-vs-great-manager-cf8a2e30907d) - by Julie Zhuo (VP Product Design, Facebook).
 Go look at these, they’re humorous and poignant.
 It’ll only take a minute.

 - [Be Yourself, but Carefully](https://enterprisersproject.com/resources/be-yourself-carefully?sc_cid=70160000000xYYJAA2) - by Lisa Rosh and Lynn Offerman.
 Takeaway: "Sharing details about your life can be a valuable way to build relationships in the workplace.
 But self-disclosures can also lead to oversharing, which can do more harm than good in the office."